About

 It was only a matter of time.

 The journey began when I started writing for my school newspaper at an early age.
 I was around eight.
-My first story was about an ambidextrous starting pitcher on the baseball team.
+My first story was about an ambidextrous starting pitcher on our high school baseball team.
 I wondered, How could he throw 90 miles per hour with either arm?
 Turns out, he had broken his arm at one point and trained the other.

 When I was 17, I landed my first professional writing job, as the youngest person on staff at Community Newspapers in my hometown of Miami.
 With my own business cards in one hand and a camera in the other, I set out to uncover every exhibit, business, restaurant and more in the city.